Former police volunteer lives to see 100

 When Geske was 85, she was looking for a place to invest her time.

-Geske became interested in becoming a volunteer after participating in the Citizens Police Academy, which allows citizens to learn more about the inner workings of the police department.
+Geske became interested in becoming a volunteer after participating in the Tyler Police Department's Citizens Police Academy, which allows citizens to learn more about the inner workings of the police department.

 She was a volunteer at the Tyler Police Department for over 10 years.

-“When I first started volunteering, I went through that civilian academy, they took us out to the gun range, where they had machine guns,” Geske said.
+“When I first started volunteering, I went through that civilian academy.
+They took us out to the gun range, where they had machine guns,” Geske said.
 “I shot them, and I thought nothing about it.
+I used to go squirrel hunting out in the woods with my dad.
 After that, they called me Annie Oakley.”

-The police chief at the time, Gary Swindle, used Geske as an example, saying: “If we can teach an 85-year-old woman to shoot an AK-47, we can train you.”
+The police chief at the time, Gary Swindle, would use Geske as an example, saying: “If we can teach an 85-year-old woman to shoot an AK-47, we can train you.”

 “She loves helping people and was a great help for many years,” said Geske's daughter Candy Schaub, who still works at the police department.
 “She still would love to help if she could just come for an hour or so.
 She used to come one day a week and work for eight hours per day.”